GitBolt/GitBolt/README.md

 # Heya 👋

 I'm Bolt, also known as 0xBolt sometimes.
-Just a random 16 year old self taught programmer.
+Just a 16 year old self taught programmer.
 <br><br>
-I love open source and use [EndeavourOS](https://endeavouros.com) as my *current* operating system.
+I love open source and use [EndeavourOS](https://endeavouros.com) as my current operating system.
 <br>
 These days, I'm messing around with Web3 and [Solana](https://solana.com)